home-assistant/home-assistant.io/source/_integrations/pyscript.markdown

 Pyscript provides functionality that complements the existing automations, templates and triggers.
-It presents a simplified and more integrated binding for Python scripting than [Python Scripts](/integrations/python_script/), which provides direct access to Hass internals.
+It presents a simplified and more integrated binding for Python scripting than [Python Scripts](/integrations/python_script/), which provides direct access to Home Assistant internals.

 ## Writing your first script